How it’s used in anaesthesia/ICU

 - Caution in ischaemic heart disease, peripheral vascular disease, mesenteric ischaemia risk, severe pulmonary hypertension (dose-dependent)

-- Hypovolaemia: may worsen tissue perfusion by intense vasoconstriction; correct volume status first
+- Hypovolaemia: may worsen tissue perfusion by intense vasoconstriction, correct volume status first

 - Hyponatraemia or risk of water intoxication (prolonged V2 effect)